Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Experiments and Results

+All action transitions are stochastic with a $5\%$ chance of the transition from a random action.
+All action have a base cost of 0 , but we will add random values to these for each experimental setting.
+An invalid action (like moving up from the top of the grid) results in the agent staying in the same state and incur the random cost assigned to that action.
+The extra-sensing action has a cost of 1.

-As for the likelihoods of confusion and uncertain, we model the likelihood of confusing a grid state (position) with another grid state as determined by the L1 distance as defined in Equation \ref{eqn:gridworld_classification}.
+As for the likelihoods of confusing states ($p_c$), we define the likelihood of confusing a grid state (position) with another based on the L1 distance as defined in Equation \ref{eqn:gridworld_classification}.
+The equation is simply saying that neighboring states are much more likely to be confused with a state than those further away.

-where $m$ is a scalar in $[1,\infty)$; this allows us to vary the amount of state aliasing between nearby states; when m is 1, the likelihood of a This results in neighboring grid states being much more likely to get confused with the current state than those further away.
-For our experiments we used m=5 to quickly decay the likelihood of confusing with states more than 1 step away.
-We add the $+1$ to avoid divide by zero.
+where $m$ is a scalar.
+We set it to 5 for our experiments.
+This makes the likelihood of confusing with a state more than 1 step away to become very small.
+Lastly, we add the $+1$ to avoid dividing by zero.
+As for the possible-sets in $p_u$, we limit ourselves to sets of size 1 and 2.
+The probability of each set ($p_u(.)$) are computed using equation \ref{eqn:gridworld_uncertainty}.

-The $p_u(.)$ probabilities were set by taking the average of the classification probabilities from each pair of states, computed as :

-This would mean that if two states had a high probability of being classified in the state $s*$, then we model the likelihood that the agent would be uncertain between those two states as higher too.
-Lastly, we kept the scaling-ratio $\psi_{\O}$ to 1.0 for our experiments.

-We present results of a 5x5 grid, because while SAPI (hill-climbing) can easily handle larger sizes of grids (we have tested up to 20x20 = 400 states), branch and bound speed drops very quickly as the policy space grows as $|A|^{|S|}$; $4^{25}$ is over $1.23 \times 10^{27}$ possible policies.
-The bound helps with pruning this space, and the effectiveness of the bound is affected by the distribution of rewards, discount factors, and other parameters (as we will see).
-Additionally, we must keep in mind that each node requires solving an MDP by value iteration.
-We were able to study this in the $5\times5$ setting in a reasonable time (for branch and bound) and so used that size to compare the two algorithms.
-We will also show the number of nodes opened by branch and bound to show that the upper bound used was a helpful bound.
+Note $s_1$ can be the same as $s_2$ in Equation \ref{eqn:gridworld_uncertainty}; those cases correspond to the $p_u(.)$ probability for possible-sets of size 1.
+Lastly, the bias term $\psi_0$ was set to 0.05, which means that even when the agent's possible-set of states has the same policy action, they will take the extra policy action 5\% of the time.
+We set the extra-sensing likelihood scaling-ratio $\psi_1$ to 0.9.